wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 ~~~

 # DP Policies for VDAFs {#policies}

+> XXX Consider removing this section.
+The use cases section would be rewritten
+> to just describe in prose how the mechanism is executed alongside the VDAF.

 The section defines a generic interface for DP policies for VDAFs.
 A DP policy
 composes the following operations with execution of a VDAF: